-In interviews, Donna Tartt has stated that she is Catholic and celibate.
+In interviews, Tartt has stated that she is Catholic and celibate.
 Her public appearances involve a sleek, dark and androgynous tailored wardrobe that would not look out of place in the ad pages of Vanity Fair magazine.
 Tartt's novels are devoted to the themes of guilt and beauty, and focus heavily on the tumultuous thoughts and feelings of her protagonists.
-It might not be inaccurate to call her the Morrissey of literary fiction.
+It might not be inaccurate to call her literary fiction's equivalent of The Smiths.

 This author's works provide examples of: